fried-carrot/Cyanide-Cinema/README.md

   - Host and implement trained model.
   - Estimate the likelihood of piracy.

+- Utilized GPT-3.5 to:
+  - Create the textual outputs that accompany the figures.
+    - Includes Normal, Poetic, and Pirate mode
+      - *In order of increasing levels of humor*

 - Utilized ReactJS for:
   - developing the user interface.
   - Hosting the final application